The cost of raising children has often been a pressure point for family finances, and the COVID-19 pandemic has only made many budgets even tighter.

 “It’s all about compound interest, it is the key to growing wealth.
 Albert Einstein called compound interest the eighth wonder of the world and said; ‘Those who understand it, earn it, those who don’t, pay it.’
 The secret is to start saving into a pension as early as possible, even with relatively small amounts, to take advantage of it.”

-Just as with pensions for adults, pension pots for kids grow in a tax-advantaged environment.
+Just as with pensions for adults, pension pots for kids have the opportunity to grow in a tax-advantaged environment.
 And in common with JISAs, anyone can pay into the pension on the child’s behalf – parents, grandparents, godparents, friends or other family members.
 (Bear in mind that only the child's parents or guardians can set them up initially.)

 Saving this way may also help mitigate an Inheritance Tax (IHT) liability as payments from grandparents, for example, may be covered by the annual £3,000 IHT gifting allowance, or the exemption for payments made out of income.